13 Probiotic Foods to Help Balance Your Gut

 Live bacteria cannot survive if not prepared and packed properly.
 Some manufacturing practice can kill the bacteria.
 For example, any probiotics in sourdough starter die as the bread is baked.
 The best way to guarantee live bacteria make it to your gut is with a supplement.
 Supplements like Align 24/7 Digestive Support*§ capsules use blister packaging to keep bacteria asleep it arrives in your gut.

 5. Simple Dosage

 To get the health benefits you want from a probiotic, you need to take the amount of CFUs that have been shown to deliver the benefit.
 With foods, it may be hard to clearly identify what benefits are associated with the bacteria in the food.
 Plus, getting the CFUs needed from that food may require meaningful changes to your diet every day to get the benefits, if the strain and CFUs are listed on the label at all.
 Trusted supplement brands like Align Probiotics come with the amount of probiotics you need to get the probiotic benefits from the strain.
-Whether taking Align’s Digestive Support*§ capsules, DualBiotic Prebiotic + Probiotic gummies, or Kombucha On-the-Go, you can trust that you’re getting the probiotic benefits you want out of that product.
+Whether taking Align’s Digestive Support*§ capsules or DualBiotic Prebiotic + Probiotic gummies, you can trust that you’re getting the probiotic benefits you want out of that product.